Debate over confederate monuments spreads to gubernatorial campaign

 Northam has joined Virginia Gov. Terry McAuliffe, a Democrat, in supporting the removal of these Confederate monuments.

-And Gillespie has joined President Trump, who tweeted Thursday: "Sad to see the history and culture of our great country being ripped apart with the removal of our beautiful statues and monuments."
+And Gillespie is now on the same side as President Trump, who tweeted Thursday: "Sad to see the history and culture of our great country being ripped apart with the removal of our beautiful statues and monuments."

 Related: Trump Rails Against Removal of Confederate Statues